-Communications facilities shall mean the plant, equipment and property, including but not limited to, cables, wires, conduits, ducts, pedestals, antennas, dishes, towers, communications support facilities including base stations, radios and signal processing, GPS, Internet and electrical equipment, alternative tower structures, electronics and other appurtenances used to transmit, receive, distribute, provide or offer communications services.
+Communications facilities shall mean the plant, equipment and property, including but not limited to, cables, wires, conduits, ducts, pedestals, antennas, dishes, towers, communications support facilities including but not limited to base stations, radios and signal processing, telephone switches, GPS, Internet and electrical equipment, alternative tower structures, electronics and other appurtenances used to transmit, receive, distribute, provide or offer communications services.

-Communications service shall mean the providing or offering for rent, sale or lease or in exchange for other value received, of the transmittal of voice, data, image, graphic and video programming information between or among points by wire, cable, fiber optics, laser, microwave, radio, satellite or similar facilities, with or without benefit of any closed transmission medium.
+Communications service shall mean the providing or offering for rent, sale or lease or in exchange for other value received, of the transmittal of voice, data, image, graphic and video programming information between or among points by wire, cable, fiber optics, laser, microwave or other wavelength, radio, satellite or similar facilities, with or without benefit of any closed transmission medium.